laurenvil/OpenFrontier/Curriculum/TEACHER_GUIDE.md

 ### Redirect

 - *"Write the autonomy code for me."* — Ask for the state diagram first.
-- *"What hyperparameters should I use?"* — Push the student to reason about the trade-off Sensai cites.
+- *"What hyperparameters should I use?"* — Push the student to reason about the trade-off AI cites.

 ---